Lab 10: Accessibility

 Here are some additional resources on writing alt text from the Web Accessibility Initiative and this Medium Article on Mastering Alt Text

 Try turning on your screen reader — NVDA on Windows or VoiceOver on macOS (don’t forget to turn up your audio!).
-Navigate to your local site and hover or tab to your project pie chart.
+Navigate to your local site and hover or tab to your project bar chart.

 👉 You’ll notice something surprising: the chart is completely silent.
 Screen readers skip over it as if it doesn’t exist.